 Welcome to the Hastings Pier Fishing Guide.
 Hastings pier is located along Skinner street overlooking Western Port.
 It’s a good fishing destination that produces all-year-round fishing.
 Often greeted by hungry pelicans this spot is best fished on high tide when water levels are higher.
 Whiting and gummy sharks are prime species to target from this location.

 Things to do at Hastings Pier

 Some local attractions include glamping along the peninsula.
 Hastings Pier is well known in the area as you pass the old yellow shed which is the visitor information centre.
 There is also a close-by cafe.
 There are nearby parking and bbq facilities.
 Make sure you keep a close eye on the kids and make sure you keep them amused.
 If you’re not catching they’ll likely get bored pretty quickly so take some extra stuff to keep them occupied.

 Fishing Hastings Pier

 At Hastings pier, you can target whiting, salmon, trevally, snapper, mullet, gummy shark and flathead.
 You will also come across some pest species such as stingrays.
-Best bait options will include pippies, blue bait, prawn, pilchards, raw chicken, squid and maggots.
-If your chasing something bigger then a live mullet or large piece of squid is a good option.
+Best bait options will include pippies, blue bait, prawns, pilchards, raw chicken, squid and maggots.
+If you are chasing something bigger than a live mullet or a large piece of squid is a good option.
 Soft Plastics and Blades also work a treat for pinkies, flathead, and Trevally.
 Paternoster rig works well with sinker options to suit your desired casting distance.

 Looking for some tips on how to catch whiting.
 Then watch our detailed guide on how to catch whiting.